un1970ix/tolia/README.md

-# tolia - Clean and assez.
+# tolia - A clean and assez Zola theme.